Maxamox Powder for Oral Suspension

 Maxamox Suspension is available only with a doctor's prescription.

 - you have an allergy to amoxycillin, any other penicillins or any of the ingredients listed at the end of this leaflet

-you have had a serious allergic reaction to any cephalosporins, these are another group of antibiotics similar to penicillins.
+you have had a serious allergic reaction to any β-lactam antibiotics (e.g. penicillins, cephalosporins, carbapenem or monobactam).
+These are another group of antibiotics similar to penicillins.